Controlling Invasive Species

 Nonnative and invasive species can alter ecological relationships among native species and can affect ecosystem function, economic value of ecosystems, and human health.
 Successful pest management effectively controls the infestation and spread of nonnative and invasive animal and plant species.
 Please visit the links below to find out more about nonnative and invasive pests.

-Get insect information from the Wisconsin Department of Natural Resources ID Insects tool.
+Get insect information from the University of Wisconsin (UW) Madison Department of Entomology Insect ID tool.

 Additional Information on insects: